alextanhongpin/clean-architecture-learn/repository.md

 # Repository

+## Why Repository

+- We want to separate the implementation of the persistence layer, and only expose the interfaces.
+- The goal is not to help make switching database implementation easier.
+But it does makes switching ORMs easier (e.g. in golang, go-pg has been superseeded by bun).

 ## About repository
 - there are two parts, the _interface_ and also the _implementation_ layer.
 The interface only defines the contracts (input/output), and the implementation is storage specific.
 In hexagonal architecture, _interface_ is the _port_, _implementation_ is the _adapter_.
 - what is the input and output of repository?
 The input/output is the domain entity, but can also be basic primitives.